How to Become a Model - Insider Information on Modelling, Portfolios and Model Agencies

-They'll make you feel specially chosen and imply that it's possible to make money on the side modelling even though you're not tall enough or young enough or skinny enough to fit the normal modelling requirements.
+They're very good at telling you exactly what you want to hear and will make you feel specially chosen ("you've passed our selection process"; "you've been shortlisted") and imply that it's possible to make money on the side modelling even though you're not tall enough or young enough or skinny enough to fit the normal modelling requirements.
 The reality is there's almost no work for petite, plus size or mature models, so those areas are just as insanely competitive as mainstream fashion modelling.

 Extras work in movies might be worth looking into, as the requirements for that aren't as strict and it is possible to make a little money on the side doing that.

 How to Approach Model Agencies - The Golden Rule

 If you're approaching agencies in the UK, there are a lot of dodgy ones.
 The golden rule is, if they ask for payment for anything, in any form, such as a ‘fully refundable deposit’ or they offer pay-for services such as portfolios, walk away, it's a con.
 (No matter how great your photos are, they'll claim they're not good enough so as to try to charge you £2,000+ to take photos themselves!)
 Definitely don't sign anything!